CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

  - They can be re-executed multiple times to refresh the database with the same data, which is especially useful for testing and developing.

 #### Name 3 aggregate methods provided by the query builder in Laravel.
 What can they do for you?
+Laravel's database `query builder` provides an interface to creating and running database queries.
+It can be used to perform most database operations in the application.\
+The `query builder` also provides a variety of methods for retrieving aggregate values like `count`, `max`, `min`, `avg`, and `sum`.

 `count()`: Returns the number of records in a table.
  - Useful for determining the size of a given dataset or table.